Leaking Hot Water Tank, What Should You Do?

 Fix your water heater ASAP by following our 3-step plan below.

-Step 1 – Find the Source of the Leak
+Step 1 – Find the Source of your Leaking Hot Water Tank

-First, check the drain valve at the bottom of the tank.
+First, if you think your hot water tank is leaking from the bottom, check the drain valve at the bottom of the tank.
 The drain valve is a faucet that drains the water tank of sediment.

 If it is the drain valve that is leaking, then good news.
 The repair is easy and relatively inexpensive, contact us and we will have the valve replaced in no time.

 If it is not the drain valve, the next place to check is the tank reservoir itself.
-Sediment can sometimes build at the bottom of a tank, therefore corroding the inner lining.
+Sediment can sometimes build at the bottom of a tank, therefore corroding the inner lining is why you may find your hot water tank leaking from the bottom.
 Unfortunately, if it is the tank reservoir the repair is not as straightforward.
 Contact us and we will be able to give a proper assessment.

-If you can’t tell exactly where the leak is coming from, contact us, we will be able to diagnose the problem for you.
+If you find your hot water tank leaking and can’t tell exactly where the leak is coming from, contact us, we will be able to diagnose the problem for you.

-Step 2 – Turn the Hot Water Tank Off
+Step 2 – Turn the Leaking Hot Water Tank Off

 If you have an electric hot water tank, find its circuit breaker on your circuit board and switch it to off.